Last Updated on September 8, 2023 by Maryam Siddiqui

 Located on the silver coast of Portugal, Aveiro is a popular destination for tourists from all around the world.
-Often referred to as the Venice of Portugal, Aveiro is a rather small and well-maintained city near the ocean.
+Often referred to as the Venice of Portugal, living in Aveiro is for those looking for a rather small and well-maintained city near the ocean.

-While it is nowhere as big as Libon, Aveiro is slowly becoming a popular destination for expats who are trying to escape the hustle and bustle of busy city life.
-So if you are in search of a peaceful city close to the ocean and other big towns, then Aveiro might be right for you.
+While it is nowhere as big as Lisbon, Aveiro is slowly becoming a popular destination for expats who are trying to escape the hustle and bustle of busy city life.
+If you’re searching for a peaceful city close to the ocean and other big towns, then Aveiro might be right for you.

 So what is life in Aveiro like?
-Is it worth moving to Aveiro?
+Is it worth moving here?
 These are just but a few questions that this post seeks to answer.
-Stick around to find out more about living in Aveiro.
+Stick around to learn more about the city and why expats love it!

-Life in Aveiro is similar to that of any other major city in Portugal because you can find virtually anything you need right here in Aveiro.
+Life in Aveiro is similar to that of any other major city in Portugal because you can find practically anything you need right here in Aveiro.

-Living in the Venice of Portugal will also mean that there are plenty of canals and other boats that you can use to get a different perspective of this city.
+Living in the Venice of Portugal also means that there are plenty of canals and other boats that you can use to get a new perspective of this city.

 For you to get the true picture of exactly how life is in Aveiro, we need to break down several factors that are key to day-to-day life in Portugal.